-Before you begin an A/B test, you must first have a hypothesis.
-A hypothesis is measurable and aims to solve a specific (conversion) problem.
-Therefore, in an A/B test you are testing a hypothesis and not an idea.
+For a successful A/B test, you first need to have a hypothesis.
+A hypothesis aims to solve a specific (conversion) problem.
+This is how you make the test measurable.
+Therefore, in an A/B test, you test a hypothesis and not an idea.

 Because I've noticed that [data and/or feedback from previous research]